 Edwina joined the Prize in 2017 and is excited to tell the stories and help amplify the impact of Prize recipients.
-She previously worked for social enterprise and international education organizations.
+She previously worked at social enterprise and international education organizations.
 Edwina holds an MPS in Communications from Georgetown University and a BA in English from UC Davis.

 - Dawn Meza